Skip to content

 Mistake #5: Waiting Too Long

 The longer you wait to hire a lawyer and file suit, the weaker your case gets.
 Evidence disappears.
-Security footage gets deleted (most systems don't keep it longer than 30 or 60 days).
+Security footage gets deleted (most systems do not keep it longer than 30 or 60 days).
 Witnesses forget details or move away.
 Medical records get lost.
 The accident becomes less fresh in people's minds.

 Mistake #6: Exaggerating or Being Inconsistent

-This is subtle, but it's poison in a case.
+This is subtle, but it is poison in a case.
 Juries and adjusters can smell exaggeration.
 The person who claims they cannot do any physical activity but then admits they do light yard work is not credible.
 The person who says their back pain is 10/10 at every visit but has normal imaging and flexibility is not credible.

 Being honest about what specifically hurts and what you cannot do is far more persuasive than claiming everything is terrible.
 A plaintiff who says "I have significant pain with heavy lifting and prolonged sitting, but light activity is fine" is more believable than someone claiming total disability with inconsistent evidence to back it up.

-⚠ If You've Already Made These Mistakes
+⚠ If You Have Already Made These Mistakes

 Get Your Free Evaluation β†’

 Statutory content on this page was last verified against Pennsylvania statutes (20 Pa.C.S.; 72 P.S.
 Art.
-XXI): βœ“ Verified Apr.
+XXI): Jun.
 2026.
 If you are reading this significantly after that date, confirm key provisions with current statute text or contact our office.

 Marc Lynde Β· 12+ years as a licensed attorney Β· Cardozo School of Law Β· Licensed in PA & NY Β· Full bio β†’